-• Choose View Foldout to enable or disable the display of subfolders.
-If the foldout option is active, two additional buttons 🕂 = in the multi-selection toolbar allow showing or hiding the contents of the subfolders selected (if no subfolders are selected, the contents of all subfolders are shown or hidden).
-If showing the contents of subfolders would exceed the maximal number of visible entries in folder listings set in your personal preferences, the subfolders contents are only hinted at and not shown completely.

-- Choose View Compact to reduce descriptions to one short line; the complete description (including attributes and tags) is shown as a tooltip when you move your mouse over the shortened description.
-The icons → and ∓ indicate that a description is longer than can be shown in the compact view. - Choose View Descriptions to show or hide the descriptions of folder entries altogether. - Choose View Columns to select which attributes of an entry are to be displayed in the columns of the folder view.
+- Choose View Foldout to enable or disable the display of subfolders.
+If the foldout option is active, two additional buttons + in the multi-selection toolbar allow showing or hiding the contents of the subfolders selected (if no subfolders are selected, the contents of all subfolders are shown or hidden).
+If showing the contents of subfolders would exceed the maximal number of visible entries in folder listings set in your personal preferences, the subfolders contents are only hinted at and not shown completely. - Choose View Compact to reduce descriptions to one short line; the complete description (including attributes and tags) is shown as a tooltip when you move your mouse over the shortened description.
+The icons ▶ and ∓ indicate that a description is longer than can be shown in the compact view. - Choose View Descriptions to show or hide the descriptions of folder entries altogether. - Choose View Columns to select which attributes of an entry are to be displayed in the columns of the folder view.
 The columns offered depend on the type of the current container: there are fewer columns in a member list than in the task list. - Choose View Sort by ... to sort the entries of a folder.
 The sorting criteria available are a subset of the entry attributes.
-The current sorting criterion is indicated by a small upward or downward pointing triangle ( in front of the criterion in the drop-down menu.
-By clicking on this icon you can invert the sorting order.
-The current sorting criterion is also indicated by a small black triangle ( near the respective column heading when the column is shown at all.
-By clicking on a column heading which is underlined meaning that the column attribute is a valid sorting criterion you may directly sort the entries of a folder.
-Clicking on the column heading corresponding to the current sorting criterion inverts the sorting order. - Choose View Filter to display only objects of a certain type or documents of a certain Date type.
+The current sorting criterion is indicated by a small upward or downward pointing triangle ( >>) in front of the criterion in the drop-down menu.
+By clicking on this icon, you can invert the sorting order.

+The current sorting criterion is also indicated by a small black triangle ( $\checkmark$ ) near the respective column heading - if the column is shown at all.
+Underlined column headings represent a valid sorting criterion.
+Clicking on such a column heading directly sorts the entries of a folder.
+Clicking again inverts the sorting order.

+• Choose View Filter to display only objects of a certain type or documents of a certain Date type.
 You may also filter for certain values of category, priority or status (of tasks, projects etc.).
 Filtering for 'Responsible' shows all objects (tasks, documents under review, flow folders) for which you are currently responsible in the sense that you have to carry out an action with such objects (value 'yes'), for which you are not or not yet responsible (value 'no' or 'not now') or which can have no attribute 'Responsible' (value 'undefined').
 Using 'Responsibility' you may filter, e.g. in your personal task list, for the kind of role (contractor, requestor, responsible) in which you are responsible for certain objects.
 Responsibility filtering for a value of 'none' shows all objects for which you are currently not responsible (but could be made responsible for in principle).